 Here are a few stats for LGBT youth:

-- LGB youth attempt suicide five times more often than heterosexual youth, and having attempted once increases the risk of future attempts
+- LGB youth attempt suicide 5x more often than heterosexual youth, and having attempted once increases the risk of future attempts

-- LGB youth are at higher risk for suicide than LGB adults, with bullying, physical violence, and rejection/isolation contributing to this increased risk
+- LGB youth are at higher risk for suicide than LGB adults; bullying, physical violence, and rejection/isolation contribute to this increased risk

 - In one survey, 39% of LGB youth and over half of trans and non-binary youth, had seriously contemplated suicide within the past twelve months

 - In a study by Austin et al. (2020), 86% of transgender youth had experienced suicidal thinking, and 56% had made a previous suicide attempt